abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 In the cultivation of more refined states of mind, as we relinquish the hindrances, the mind has a sense of brightness and stability.
-In the classical description of the first *jhāna*, the mind is withdrawn from sensual desires and unwholesome states of mind.
+In the classical description of the first jhāna, the mind is withdrawn from sensual desires and unwholesome states of mind.
 Through the strength of that withdrawal, that delighting in seclusion from the agitation of sensual desire and from unwholesome states of aversion, ill will, doubt,